 But when businesses conduct much shorter, highly frequent reviews focused on specific projects, the personality criticism vanishes.
 And the perceived performance gap between men and women is nearly non-existent.

-Yearly reviews rely on overall impressions, which allow for bias to influence all aspects of the review.
-While monthly or quarterly short, objectively focused evaluations eliminate feelings based grey-area assessments.
-Frequent performance reviews allow for constructive feedback that is skills-based and specific.
+Yearly reviews rely on overall impressions, which allow for gender biases to influence all aspects of the review.
+While monthly or quarterly short, objectively focused evaluations eliminate feelings-based, grey-area assessments, overcoming gender bias.
+Frequent performance reviews reduce gender bias, allowing for constructive feedback that is skills-based and specific.

 5. Eliminate unconscious bias when hiring

-Small changes can make a significant impact on hiring practises.
+Women continue to face many forms of gender discrimination during the hiring process but making small changes can have a significant impact on hiring practices.
 Building “blind hiring” or gender-equal interviewing requirements into all hiring practices goes a long way to ensure that qualified candidates aren’t excluded from consideration.

-Small details in job descriptions may be sending subtle messages indicating what gender recruiters imagine for a role.
+Small details in job descriptions might be sending subtle messages indicating what gender recruiters imagine for a role.
 Using tools like Textio can help craft gender-neutral job descriptions that are inclusive.

 6. Adopt a zero-tolerance policy about harassment